 In December 2014, the UK concluded a stocktake of power-sharing arrangements between the UK and the EU, known as the Balance of Competences Review.
 The Review was intended to assess whether the extent of the EU’s powers served the UK’s national interest.
-Prime Minister Cameron has said that he is committed to holding a referendum on the UK’s membership of the EU by the end of 2017, provided the Conservatives retain government following the general election in May 2015.
+Prime Minister Cameron has said that he is committed to holding a referendum on the UK’s membership of the EU by the end of 2017.

-In GDP terms, the UK is the world’s sixth largest economy.
-The UK was hard hit by the global financial crisis (GFC) in 2008 and again by the Eurozone crisis, but the economy has recovered and is now 2 per cent larger in real terms than before the GFC.
-The annual growth rate to December 2014 was 2.6 per cent – one of the G7’s highest.
-The unemployment rate has reduced to 5.7 per cent.
+In GDP terms, the UK is the world’s fifth largest economy.
+The UK was hard hit by the global financial crisis (GFC) in 2008 and again by the Eurozone crisis, but the economy has recovered and is now 4 per cent larger in real terms than before the GFC.
+The growth rate in 2014 was 2.6 per cent – one of the G7’s highest.
+The unemployment rate has fallen to 5.5 per cent (April 2015).
 The UK’s growth prospects, however, continue to depend to a significant extent on a recovery in the global economy, particularly the EU, which is the UK’s largest export market.

 Britain’s budget deficit is being reduced on the back of the Government’s large fiscal consolidation program.
-The underlying budget deficit (which excludes government policy decisions that temporarily flatter the forecasts) is expected to be 5.5 per cent of GDP in 2014-15, half of its peak in 2009-10, and forecast to reach a small surplus in 2018-19.
-The Government’s economic strategy also includes growth measures, such as a cut to the corporate tax rate and increasing capital spending on roads and infrastructure.
+The budget deficit is expected to be 3.3 per cent of GDP in 2014-15, around half of its peak in 2009-10, and forecast to reach a small surplus in 2018-19.
+The Government’s economic strategy also includes growth measures, such as a cut to the corporate tax rate (now fully implemented) and increasing capital spending on roads and infrastructure.

 The annual Australia-UK Ministerial Consultations (AUKMIN) bring together foreign and defence ministers from both countries.
 AUKMIN is the premier bilateral forum for consultations on foreign policy, defence and security issues.
 At AUKMIN, ministers look for ways in which Australia and the UK can work together more effectively to deal with contemporary global challenges.
 Australia hosted the seventh AUKMIN in Sydney in February 2015.
 AUKMIN consultations have previously been held in London in 2014, 2012 and 2006, Perth in 2013, Sydney in 2011 and Leeds in 2008.